shan-emacs/emacs-packages-mirrors/melpa/vc-msg-readme.txt

     (ffip-diff-mode))
   (add-hook 'vc-msg-show-code-hook 'vc-msg-show-code-setup)

+Git users could set `vc-msg-git-show-commit-function' to show the code of commit,

+  (setq vc-msg-git-show-commit-function 'magit-show-commit)

+If `vc-msg-git-show-commit-function' is executed, `vc-msg-show-code-hook' is ignored.

 Perforce is detected automatically.
 You don't need any manual setup.
 But if you use Windows version of perforce CLI in Cygwin Emacs, we provide the variable `vc-msg-p4-file-to-url' to convert file path to